PhoenixTales/wiki.gothicarchive.org/factions/other.md

 - player was supposed to have a chance of discovering and joining it
 - `SLD_21_NSCASpeech`: `Just listen people.
 This is the masters message.` (unclear if he actually means this guild)

-## Peasants
-- German: `Die Bauern` (`BAU`) (can be also translated as `farmers`)
-- live around the _Old Citadel_ (German: `Altes Kastell`)
-  - originally, the New Camp was more in the south and the _Old Citadel_ was on a mountain just west from it, with all the fields in front of it and the river from the New Camp running through the fields
-  - `Just to the south of our fields lies the ruins of a former fort` (alpha 0.56c)
-- peaceful, grow their own food and trade it with camps
-- some of them lived around the valley already before it became prison colony
-- `know how to grow grain and a few of them can even brew really good beer` (_Sleeper's Ban_)
-- `We feed the new camp and in return we are protected from the archbarons` (alpha 0.56)
-- in the final release they are farming rice just in front of the _New Camp_
-- their leader is _The Landlord_ (design doc `NPCs per Guild`) who is forms council with 3 `Bakers`, but `they have no power`
-  - German: `Brotmacher bilden zusammen  mit dem Gutsherrn den "Zunftrat", der jedoch _keinerlei_ Macht hat` (design doc `NPCs per Guild`)
-  - the _Bakers_ are privilleged and don't have to do hard work in the fields
-- 5 of them are `field masters` who oversee others working in the fields, and compete to join the _Bakers_
-- 15 of them are common _Farm Workers_, `the work animals in the fields; some are dissatisfied and can be persuaded to change sides` (design doc `NPCs per Guild`)

 ## Quentin's Gang
-- also known as the _Rogues_
+- together with the _Organisation of the New Camp_, also known as the _Rogues_
-- according to early version of the story, they used be part of _The Organisation of Free Camp_, but were expelled or left
+- according to early version of the story, they used be part of _The Organisation of New Camp_, but were expelled or left
 - subgroups:
   - _Robbers_ (German: `Raeuber`)
   - _Blackmailers_ (German: `Erpresser`)